Utah Blood Alcohol Content

 Fighting a Utah DUI Charge

 Even if your BAC was over the legal limit, it may be possible to fight your drunk-driving charge.
 Chemical tests are not without their issues, and can be challenged if your defense attorney uncovers any errors.
-At Covey & Young, we have helped many clients who thought winning their case was not possible.
+We have helped many clients who thought winning their case was not possible.